FSMaxB/tag/README.md

 To build, run `cargo build --release`.
 To run the simulation run `cargo run --release`.

 The simulation is quite configurable.
 See `cargo run --release -- --help`:
+(Note that by default the simulation is slowed down a lot in order to make the visualization more interesting)
 ```
 tag simulation 0.1.0
 Simulating a game of tag.